Chalarangelo/30-seconds-of-code/snippets/clearfix.md

 #### Explanation

-1. `.clearfix::after` defines a pseudo-element.
+1. `.clearfix:after` defines a pseudo-element.
 2. `content: ''` allows the pseudo-element to affect layout.
 3. `clear: both` indicates that the left, right or both sides of the element cannot be adjacent to earlier floated elements within the same block formatting context.